bitbot-irc/bitbot/README.md

 Just run `./start.py`

 On first boot, he'll ask for a first server to connect to then exit. do `./start.py` again and he'll connect to that server and join #bitbot (to get him to join other channels, simply invite him to them.)

-## Data storage
-The main data storage for Bitbot is done in his sqlite3 database, `databases/bot.db`.